 Back at the Holiday Inn, the team members also met Bernhard Landwehrmeyer, researcher and one of the founders of the European Huntington’s Disease Network (EHDN).

-– It is important to remember that research is something different than a normal doctor’s appointment, he reminded the crowd.
+– It is important to remember that research is something different than a normal doctor’s appointment, he reminded the coalition.

 The trial protocol

-During the meetings, the HD-COPE team was able to ask questions.
+So how can HD-COPE improve trials?
 The team members were especially interested in the trial protocol.

-These are important aspects – especially for those participating in a trial.
+Important aspects – especially for those participating in the trial.

-The two parties talked about how Roche best can design their trial after the wishes and needs of the Huntington families and prevent participants from dropping out.
+HD-COPE gave input on how Roche best can design their trial: what the needs of Huntington families are and how they can prevent participants from dropping out.

 Thomas Wiese works at Roche Pharmaceuticals and highly appreciated HD-COPE’s perspectives: – Only within the two, three hours that we had so far we got so many tangible and really concrete advises.
 We really couldn’t have asked for more.

 Read more: Latest update from Roche